sfackler/rust-openssl/README.md

 ## Building

-rust-openssl depends on the OpenSSL runtime libraries version 1.0.1 or above.
-Currently the libraries need to be present in the build environment before this crate is compiled, and some instructions of how to do this are in the sections below.
+rust-openssl depends on OpenSSL version 1.0.1 or above, or LibreSSL.
+Both the libraries and headers need to be present in the build environment before this crate is compiled, and some instructions of how to do this are in the sections below.